ashinkarov/heh/README.md

 The unit tests can be run as follows `./test.native`.

-This repository uses travis continious integration.
+This repository uses travis continuous integration.
 See `.travis.yml` file for more details.

 # Syntax hilighting

-Heh comes with a syntax hilighting description for Vim.
+Heh comes with a syntax highlighting description for Vim.
 Copy `vim/heh.vim` into `~/.vim/syntax` to make use of it.